 A bright sunny breakfast.

-The view over the kitchen sink is out to the garden and water beyond.
+The view from the kitchen sink looks out to the garden and water beyond.

 The spacious kitchen.